JanneMattila/www/docs/_posts/2024/10/2024-10-02-app-service-to-blob.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/09/23/app-service-to-blob/architecture.png" %}

+The above architecture allows us to even have multiple storage accounts behind the App Service.

 Quite often the first question when implementation starts is:
 “[Why does my request time out after 230 seconds?](https://learn.microsoft.com/en-us/troubleshoot/azure/app-service/web-apps-performance-faqs#why-does-my-request-time-out-after-230-seconds)”.
 Reason is quite simple – App Service expects to operate in Request-Response manner but if you try to operate with large files, then you might hit these timeouts.